IQSS/datafest/02_Github_Desktop.md

 >> NOTE: Materials used in these lessons are derived/adapted from [Daniel van Strien's "An Introduction to Version Control Using GitHub Desktop," Programming Historian, (17 June 2016)](http://programminghistorian.org/lessons/getting-started-with-github-desktop) and from [Software Carpentry instructional material](https://swcarpentry.github.io/git-novice/).
 Licensing information available at the bottom of this page.

-## Getting Started with Github Desktop
+## Getting Started with Git using a GUI (Graphical User Interface)

-GitHub Desktop offers a Graphical User Interface (GUI) to use Git, and will allow us to easily start using Version Control.
-Though there are advantages to using the command line version of Git in the long run, a GUI is a good place to start.
+There are several options available that enable the use of Git and Github without the command line interface (UNIX/Linux).
+Two examples for this are [GitHub Desktop](https://desktop.github.com/) and [GitKraken](www.gitkraken.com); these offer a Graphical User Interface (GUI) to easily start using Version Control.
+Though there are advantages to using the command line version of Git in the long run, a GUI is a great place to start.

 > **A Note on Terminology**
 >
-> One of the trickier aspects of using GitHub is the new terminology (`repository`,`add`, `commit`, `pull`, `push`, `remote`, `detached head`).
+> One of the trickier aspects of using GitHub is the new terminology (`repository`, `add`, `commit`, `pull`, `push`, `remote`, `detached head`).
 Some of the commands/terms are fairly self-explanatory, others less so, and in this workshop you will encounter some of these.
-[Here is a glossary](https://help.github.com/articles/github-glossary/), however it is best to pick up terminology wile learning how to use GitHub.
+[Here is a glossary of associated terms](https://help.github.com/articles/github-glossary/), however it is best to pick up terminology wile learning how to use GitHub.

 ### Register for a GitHub Account

 Since we are going to be using [GitHub](https://github.com/) we will need to register for an account at GitHub if we don’t already have one.
-For [students](https://education.github.com/pack) and [researchers](https://github.com/blog/1840-improving-github-for-science) GitHub offers free private repositories.
-These are not necessary but might be appealing if you want to keep some work private.
+For [students](https://education.github.com/pack) and [researchers](https://github.com/blog/1840-improving-github-for-science) GitHub does offer free private repositories, these are not necessary but might be appealing if you want to keep some work private to you or a specified set of users.

 ### Install GitKraken